ajbacon/makers-bnb/README.md

 MakersBnB is an online platfrom for listing short-term lets.
 Renters can view the available spaces and send the host a request to book.
 The host can then choose to accept or decline the request.

-It was developed as part of the group project in week 6 of the Makers Bootcamp.
+It was developed as part of the group project in week 6 of the Makers Academy Bootcamp.

 ## The Team